laravel/docs/migrations.md

         $table->string('name', 50)->change();
     });

 You must include all modifers you want to keep on the column definition explicitly.
 Any missing attribute will be dropped.
-For example, to retain nullable, default, and comment attributes, call each modifier explicitly:
+For example, to retain unsigned, default, and comment attributes, call each modifier explicitly:

     Schema::table('users', function (Blueprint $table) {
         $table->integer('votes')->unsigned()->default(1)->comment('my comment')->change();